dchen327/dchen327.github.io/learning-material.md

 <h1 style="font-size: 3em; text-align: center">Stanford AI Courses</h1>
 - CS221: Artificial Intelligence: Principles and Techniques
+  - Starting with reflex based models and progressing through state-based, variable-based, and logic, CS221 is an amazing introductory AI class that covers a bit of everything (not all AI is neural networks!)
+The class is very organized: usually each week has 2 80min lectures, a section review lecture, and a homework assignment.
 - CS231n: Convolutional Neural Networks for Visual Recognition
+  - While focused mainly on CNNs for computer vision, CS231n provides all the tips and tricks needed for successful deep learning.
+Early assignments involve implementing many commonly used DL layers, while later assignments involve fun topics like RNNs and GANs.
 - CS224n: Natural Language Processing with Deep Learning
+  - Currently in progress.

 <h1 style="font-size: 3em; text-align: center">Additional Math/AI/ML Courses</h1>
 - Intro to Machine Learning - Coursera (Andrew Ng)